 Pilates (pronounced pi-lah-teez) is a type of exercise that focuses on correct skeletal alignment and movement patterns—kind of a movement re-education.
 Specifically, the bones that form a joint have shapes, much like mechanical parts.
 Like mechanical parts, there is an optimal way the bones fit together at the joint, this is alignment.
-The amount of tension in muscle tissue is largely determined by how your muscles function; muscle imbalances cause misalignments.
-In other words, the bones at the joints (including the vertebrae in your back) can be pulled out of optimal alignment by muscles that are too weak or muscles that chronically over-contract (or some combination).
-Muscle imbalances can be the result of injuries, deconditioning, emotional stress, repetitive motions, or faulty movement and postural habits.
+The amount of tension in muscle tissue is largely determined by the alignment of the bones & joints.
+Imbalances or misalignment can be the result of injury, deconditioning, emotional stress, faulty movement/postural habits, etc..
 When the bones that form a joint don’t fit together the way they were “designed” to, the result may be:

 - Wear and tear on the bones

 - Soft tissue irritation

 All of the above conditions can cause pain or restricted movement.
 To add insult to injury, the effects usually cascade to other joints—remember the song lyrics: “the foot bone’s connected to the ankle bone, the ankle bone’s connected to the leg bone”, etc. Misalignment in one joint results in misalignment in the neighboring joints, and so on.

 In your Pilates training you will develop both a conceptual and an experiential understanding of how your body moves—you will gain knowledge of appropriate biomechanics as well as awareness of your individual patterns.
 This is achieved through a series of whole body exercises which are performed mindfully; i.e. with intention and focus.
 A regular mindful movement practice can eventually retrain your unconscious movement patterns.